Atlas975/Notes/DigitalSystems/Computer_architecture.md

 # Speed limiting factors
 - Moore's law (density limitations of transistors approaching atom size)
 - Power limitations: heat problems arise as clock rate increases.

+## Moore's law
+- The density of transistors in an area double every two years.
+- This led to exponential growth in computing and storage space as well as a reduction in a shift in the price performance ratio

 ## Solutions to speed limiting factors
 - Multi-core processors